Here Is How to Better Leverage LinkedIn for Your Comms Work

 More and more, we’re seeing the power of LinkedIn in amplifying a company’s breaking news in a way that doesn’t typically happen with a company newsroom or blog post.
 So there’s certainly a flywheel effect that starts to take place.

 We also know that the posts that see the most engagement on LinkedIn are the ones that come directly from business leaders and share a behind-the-scenes look that resonates more deeply with readers and feels more personal.
-Readers feel like they’re getting it straight from the source, rather than hearing from a corporate statement, which is an important nuance in terms of engaging with audiences.
+Readers feel like they’re getting it straight from the source, rather than hearing from a corporate statement, which feels more intimate and authentic.

 Schultz’s post had a lot of the key ingredients that we see in high engagement posts - timeliness, an authentic, first person voice, an insider perspective on the news, and it was posted exclusively in one place - all of which could have played a role in helping it take off.